AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/gitlab.md

    git add . && git commit -m "Testing GitLab integration" && git push
    ```

-1. Log in to the [Project Web Interface](../project/overview.md) and verify that your commit message is displayed and your project deploying.
+1. Log in to the [Cloud Console](../project/overview.md) and verify that your commit message is displayed and your project deploying.

 ![Successful GitLab integration](../../assets/gitlab-integration-success.png)